NightDev19/Build-Your-First-Messenger-Bot/README.md

 ## Deploy it on Replit
+* Fork this repository
 * Create a account here https://replit.com
 * Create a new Repl
-* Select a Nodejs Template by Replit
+* Click Select project on github
+* Choose the repository you fork
-* Name your project
+* And Click create project
+* Setup the run commands, 'node app.js'
+* And run it

 #### If its done, go to shell and type this